FoodSentimentObservatory/PoPE_Evaluation/README.md

 query_results.txt contains the competency questions written as SPARQL queries and their results for sample dataset (dataset.ttl)

-Visualisations of constraint trees were created using a combination of SPARQL queries and graph traversal using printConstraintTree method in https://github.com/FoodSentimentObservatory/PoPE-ExampleQueries/blob/master/src/uoa/pope/example/main/Utils.java (line 178).
+Visualisations of constraint trees were created using a combination of SPARQL queries and software-based graph traversal method printConstraintTree method described in https://github.com/FoodSentimentObservatory/PoPE-ExampleQueries/blob/master/src/uoa/pope/example/main/Utils.java (line 178).